ednilsonlomazi/SeqrepC/README.md

 ## Instalation

-1) Clone this repository
+1) Download the code and unzip the content
-2) Go inside the SeqrepC/seqrepc directory
+2) Go inside the SeqrepC-main/seqrepc directory
 3) Run the command bellow:

 ```